-Consideration should also be given to treatments involving psychological counselling and other emotional counselling and supports for the family and disabled child.
-Vocational counselling and supports may also be useful for the disabled child when he or she becomes an adult if there may be some opportunity for employment or other productivity in adulthood.
+Consideration should also be given to treatments involving psychological counseling and other emotional counseling and supports for the family and disabled child.
+Vocational counseling and supports may also be useful for the disabled child when he or she becomes an adult if there may be some opportunity for employment or other productivity in adulthood.

 Particularly where there are complex needs to manage as a result of the child’s disability, engaging a case manager, typically a nurse or occupational therapist, to assist in coordinating and planning the various supports and services is also an effective approach to managing the future care needs.